ares333/php-curl/README.md

 ```

 ## Features
-1. Extremely low cpu and memory usage and very high performance(More than 3000 html requests finished in some cases and download speed can reach 1000Mbps in servers with a 1Gbps network interface).
+1. Extremely low cpu and memory consumption with high performance(download 3000 html pages per second,download images with 1000Mbps on server with 1Gbps interface).
-2. All curl options exposed directly,so high universality and high extensibility is possible.At the same time has high usability(Only has 2 public methods).
+1. All curl options are exposed directly which enables high universality and high extensibility.
+1. Api is very simple.
-3. Support process disruption and resume from last running state.
+1. Support process disruption and resume from last running state.
-4. Support dynamic tasks.
+1. Support dynamic tasks.
-5. Support transparent file cache.
+1. Support transparent file cache.
-6. Support retry failed tasks automatically.
+1. Support retry failed tasks automatically.
-7. Support global config,task config,callback config with same config format with priority from high to low.
+1. Support global config,task config,callback config on same format and priority is from low to high.
-8. All configs can be changed on the fly and take effect immediately.
+1. All configs can be changed on the fly and take effect immediately.

 ## Work Flow
-Curl::add() add tasks to task pool.Curl::start() start the event loop and blocked.Events(onSuccess,onFail,onInfo,onTask...) will be triggered and corresponding callbacks will be called on the fly.The loop finished when all tasks in the task poll finished.
+Curl::add() add tasks to task pool.Curl::start() start the event loop and block.Events(onSuccess,onFail,onInfo,onTask...) will be triggered and callbacks will be called on the fly.The loop finished when all tasks finished.

 ## Tutorial
 **basic**